4D topological textures in light: Supplemental Information

 \subsection{The field's global structure}

-Figure \ref{fig:unit_cell}(a) depicts a unit cell of the field, which consists of two stacked F3DP cells (red and green cuboids).
+Figure \ref{fig:unit_cell}(a) depicts a unit cell of the field's polarization distribution, which consists of two stacked F3DP cells (red and violet cuboids).
 The cell dimensions are expressed in units of $\kappa_j j$ ($j=x$, $y$, $z$), so the representation is valid for any value of $\alpha$ and $\beta$.
-The cell A (red) is the F3DP cell described in the previous section, which can be written as $\kappa_x x\in[-\pi/2,\pi/2)$, $\kappa_y y\in[0,\pi/2]$ and $\kappa_z z\in[0,2\pi)$.
-The cell B (green) is an F3DP cell displaced by $\pi/2$ in each dimensionless coordinate $\kappa_j j$ with respect to A. It turns out that the polarization distributions in A and B are identical except for a mirroring in $y$, as one can see from applying a shift of $\pi/2$ to $\kappa_x x$, $\kappa_y y$ and $\kappa_z z$ in Eq.~\eqref{eq:fieldbiggercell}.
+The red cell represents the F3DP cell $\mathcal{A}$ described in the main text for any value of $\alpha$ and $\beta$, defined by $\kappa_x x\in[-\pi/2,\pi/2)$, $\kappa_y y\in[0,\pi/2]$ and $\kappa_z z\in[0,2\pi)$.
+The cell $\mathcal{B}$ (violet) is an F3DP cell displaced by $\pi/2$ in each dimensionless coordinate $\kappa_j j$ with respect to $\mathcal{A}$.
+It turns out that the polarization distributions in $\mathcal{A}$ and $\mathcal{B}$ are identical except for a mirroring in $y$, as one can see from applying a shift of $\pi/2$ to $\kappa_x x$, $\kappa_y y$ and $\kappa_z z$ in Eq.~\eqref{eq:fieldbiggercell}.
 The entire field can then be constructed by stacking these unit cells, as shown in Figs.~\ref{fig:unit_cell}(b,c).
 The positions where the unit cells must be stacked are deduced from the changes in $\kappa_j j$ that leave the field in Eq.~\eqref{eq:fieldbiggercell} invariant: i) a displacement of $n\pi$ ($n\in\mathbb{Z}$) in $\kappa_x x$ and $\kappa_z z$ (which results in the brick structure in Fig.~\ref{fig:unit_cell}(b) for each type of cell), and ii) a displacement of $n\pi$ in $\kappa_y y$ and a shift of $n\pi$ in $\kappa_x x$ or $\kappa_z z$ (depicted in Fig.~\ref{fig:unit_cell}(c)).